andrew/ultimate-awesome/README.md

 - [awesome-academic-skills](https://github.com/o0000-code/awesome-academic-skills) - An index of Claude and agent skills for academic work, from literature search to peer review.
 Organized by where each skill fits in the research lifecycle; each entry notes its license and what it runs.
 CC0.
 - [datatools](https://github.com/pachevalier/datatools) - Awesome open source tools to work with data.
 - [awesome-profile-widget](https://github.com/peterroe/awesome-profile-widget) - 📝 An amazing list of awesome profile widget.
+- [awesome-causal-ai](https://github.com/pozapas/awesome-causal-ai) - A meticulously curated collection of cutting-edge research, frameworks, and methodologies in Causal Artificial Intelligence.
 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
 - [awesome-claude-plugins](https://github.com/rdmgator12/awesome-claude-plugins) - Community-maintained directory of plugins in Anthropic's official Claude Plugins catalog — 132 bundles of skills, MCP servers, slash commands, sub-agents, and hooks for Claude Code and Cowork.
 Not affiliated with Anthropic.
 - [awesome-solana-nfts-v2](https://github.com/reecen96/awesome-solana-nfts-v2) - My updated curated list of Solana NFT protocols, repos & community tools created by @ilmoi.